Netherland (novel): Publication and reviews

 The writing of Netherland occupied O'Neill for seven years.
 When it was finished, O'Neill had great trouble in finding an agent.
 The book was turned down by every major US publisher, until it was accepted by Pantheon Books, a division of Random House.
 Chief executive Sonny Mehta was a cricket fan, and after reading Netherland, wrote a strong personal recommendation to booksellers.

 Netherland was published in May 2008 and was featured on the cover of the New York Times Book Review where senior editor Dwight Garner called it "the wittiest, angriest, most exacting and most desolate work of fiction we've yet had about life in New York and London after the World Trade Center fell".
 Later that year, the book was included in the New York Times Book Review list of "10 Best Books of 2008" as chosen by the paper's editors.

 James Wood, writing in The New Yorker, called it "one of the most remarkable postcolonial books I have ever read".
 He wrote that it has been "consistently misread as a 9/11 novel, which stints what is most remarkable about it: that it is a postcolonial re-writing of The Great Gatsby."
 In an interview with the author published at the end of the Harper Perennial paperback edition, Joseph O'Neill remarks, "Clearly Netherland is having some sort of conversation with The Great Gatsby—saying goodbye to it perhaps, and to some of the notions associated with that wonderful book."

 Awards and nominations

 In the weeks leading up the announcement of the 2008 Man Booker Prize, Netherland was spoken of by some literary pundits as being the favourite to win.
 However, on 9 September 2008, the Booker nominee shortlist was announced and the novel, surprisingly at least for some critics at the New York Times, failed to make the list.
 The book was also nominated for the Warwick Prize for Writing (2008/9) and made it to the long list of that prize announced in November 2008.

 Netherland won the 2009 PEN/Faulkner Award for Fiction, and the 2009 Kerry Group Irish Fiction Award.

 On 12 April 2010, Netherland was announced as one of the eight novels on the shortlist for the International Dublin Literary Award.

+Feature film adaptation

+In August 2009, it was announced that Sam Mendes's Neal Street Productions would collaborate with Harpo Films to produce a film adaptation of Joseph O'Neill's novel Netherland, with Mendes eyeing the project as a potential directing vehicle and Christopher Hampton writing the screenplay.
+By September, it was reported that Focus Features had come aboard the project.